Skip to main content

 • Breathable membrane (optional)

-• Items to use as recycled planters such as old wellies, shoes, trainers, bags, old or punctured balls, pallets and so on
+• Items to use as recycled planters, such as old wellies, shoes, trainers, bags, old or punctured balls, pallets and so on

 Before you begin

 • Use the safety checklist to help you plan and risk assess your activity.
-Additional help to carry out your risk assessment, including examples can be found here.
-Don’t forget to make sure all young people and adults involved in the activity know how to take part safely.
+There's also more guidance to help you carry out your risk assessment, including examples.

-• Make sure you’ll have enough helpers for each team to have one.
-You may need some parents and carers to help out if you’re short on helpers.
+• Make sure you’ll have enough adult helpers.
+You may need some parents and carers to help if you’re short on helpers.

 • Ask people to bring their own recycled planters to use.